Typee-Language/Typee/_Global_Documentation/programming-languages-translation-State-of-the-Art.md

 is finally validated.
-The definition of an emulated API library representing the translation of the types of data manipulations from the targeted programming language back to the initial programming language is then used to finally modify the initial source code in its original programming language without human interaction.
+The definition of an emulated API library representing the translation of the types of data manipulations from the targeted programming language back to the initial programming language is then used to finally modify the initial source code in its original programming language, according to the modifications that have been done in the target source code, without human interaction.

 In this patent, emulated API libraries and their descriptive and referencing